cheqd/cheqd-node/architecture/adr-list/adr-002-identity-transactions.md

 _**Note**: Hyperledger Indy also contains other transaction types beyond the ones listed above, but these are currently not in scope for implementation in `cheqd-node`.
 They will be considered for inclusion later in the product roadmap._

+#### Dropping `ATTRIB` transactions

+`ATTRIB` was originally used in Hyperledger Indy to add document content similar to DID Documents (DIDDocs).
+The cheqd DID method replaces this by implementing DIDDocs for most transaction types.

 ## Decision

 ### cheqd DID Method